foretoo/round-polygon/README.md

 ctx.stroke()
 ```

-The algorithm prevents rounding overlaps, so if you pass an oversized radius, it won't break the shape, but instead calculate the maximum radius of each point with respect to rounding collisions order.
+The algorithm prevents rounding overlaps, so if you pass an oversized radius, it won't break the shape, but instead calculate the maximum radius of each point, just like you expect.

 ![demo](./public/demo.png)